Anteii/MusicPlayer/README.md

 To implement some features, several custom widgets were developed.

 ## Developer Note
 This application was developed by me and my friend on our second year at the university.
 At the moment we hadn't attended software development courses yet, therefore code quallity is bad.
-Nevertheless I cherrish this piece of command work.
+Nevertheless I cherish this piece of command work.